uwplse/Cassius/README.md

 Then, using the data in this file (and its associated JSON version `reports/fwt.json`) it produces a filtered version `bench/fwt.working.rkt` with only those FWTs that passed the check.

+### Prerequisites for generating plotting code

+Python 3.6+ is required to run the plotting code.
+The VM uses <!-- TODO VM version -->, while the paper's evaluation environment used Python 3.6.3.

+A TeX installation is also required; any modern TeX installation that includes the `tikz` package should suffice; the VM uses TeXLive <!-- TODO VM version -->, while the paper's evaluation environment used TexLive 2016.

 ### Debugging